Royal Park Hotel: Construction and opening

 While under construction, the project was named "New Town Hotel".
 The main contractor was SHK Shimizu, a joint venture between Sun Hung Kai Properties and the Japanese construction firm Shimizu Corporation.
 The hotel and the adjacent New Town Tower were formally topped out on 1 November 1988.

 The hotel primarily targeted business travellers, particularly those dealing with the manufacturing and garment companies in the industrial estates of the New Territories.
 The Tiananmen Square massacre occurred while construction was nearing completion, leading Sun Hung Kai to revise its first-year occupancy target for the hotel downwards due to the slump in the travel industry.

 The hotel began operations on 3 August 1989 with a soft opening that saw 170 of the rooms put into use.
 It was formally opened on 1 December 1989 by Secretary for Planning, Environment and Lands Graham Barnes.
 The hotel, built at a cost of around HK$400 million (excluding the land cost), originally had 442 rooms.

 2008 Beijing Olympics

 During the Beijing Olympics in 2008, the hotel served as an Olympic Village providing accommodation to equestrian competitors and support staff.

 Renovations

 A renovation of the main lobby was completed in 2005.
 In August 2007, renovations of the guestrooms were completed.

 A renovation of the hotel's largest banquet hall was completed in May 2018.
 The venue now includes an outdoor garden.

 Facilities

 It has a total of 443 guestrooms and suites.
 Dining facilities include Japanese and Chinese restaurants and a buffet serving breakfast, lunch, and dinner.
 The hotel also has a gym, a swimming pool, and events facilities.
+Each floor is equipped with a water dispenser on the left hand side of the elevators.
+There are self-service washing machines on the 6th floor.